IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 #### Task panels

-Tapping on a menu item in IndiGO's main menu commonly leads to a panel sliding open.
+Tapping on a menu item in TomTom IndiGO's main menu commonly leads to a panel sliding open.
 This panel is called a _task panel_, and it can be created by adding a panel that extends [`TaskPanel`](TTIVI_INDIGO_API) to the frontend's panels.
 It allows the user to perform a certain task, after which the panel typically is closed again.
-Task panels can be thought of as an "app" within IndiGO.
+Task panels can be thought of as an "app" within TomTom IndiGO.

 Task panels can be stacked to create a user flow through various screens.
 The top-most task panel will be shown to the user, and when that panel is removed, the next task panel on the stack will be